web-auth/webauthn-framework/docs/examples/extensions-demo/README.md

   does not implement `credProtect` will fail registration outright instead of silently downgrading.
 The applied-policy column in the result table lets you spot a downgrade if you remove `enforce`.
+- **`credProtect` requires consistent `authenticatorSelection`** (CTAP 2.1 §12.1).
+The router attaches it automatically:
+  - `userVerificationOptionalWithCredentialIDList` → `residentKey: required`
+  - `userVerificationRequired` → `residentKey: required` + `userVerification: required`
+  Without these, the authenticator returns *"Requested protection policy is inconsistent or incongruent with other requested parameters."*
 - **Demo storage** is a JSON file under `var/credentials.json` — persistent across `./run.sh` invocations but trivially resettable (just delete the file).
 Production code MUST go through